-- the record vote adopting the report;

-- the committee's recommendations;

-- any recommendation that legislation be sent to the Local and Consent Calendars Committee for placement on the Local, Consent, and Resolutions Calendar;

-- the date when the recommendations were made; - for Senate legislation, the primary House sponsor and all House joint sponsors or cosponsors; - a notation that the legislation has been forwarded for preparation of a fiscal note or impact statement, if applicable; - for a proposed constitutional amendment, the bill number of its enabling legislation or, for enabling legislation, the joint resolution number of the proposed constitutional amendment that the legislation would implement; - a detailed description, in either summary or sectionby-section form, of the subject matter of the bill, including background information on what the bill proposes to do, an analysis of its content, and a separate statement listing each statute or constitutional provision that would be repealed; - a statement indicating whether any rulemaking authority is expressly delegated by the legislation and identifying the sections where the rulemaking is delegated; - a statement of differences between a committee substitute and the original version, if applicable, or a brief explanation of each amendment adopted by the committee; - a summary of the committee action; and - a list of persons who submitted sworn statements indicating that they were present at the hearing, the persons or entities that they represented, and their position on the bill.
+- the record vote adopting the report; - the committee's recommendations and the date they were made; - any recommendation that legislation be considered for placement on the Local, Consent, and Resolutions Calendar; - for Senate legislation, the primary House sponsor and all House joint sponsors or cosponsors; - a notation that the legislation has been forwarded for preparation of a fiscal note or impact statement, if applicable; - for a proposed constitutional amendment, the bill number of its enabling legislation or, for enabling legislation, the joint resolution number of the proposed constitutional amendment that the legislation would implement;

+- a detailed description of the subject matter of the bill, including background information on what the bill proposes to do, an analysis of its content, and a separate statement listing each statute or constitutional provision that would be repealed; - a statement of whether the bill or resolution creates a criminal offense, increases a punishment for an existing crime or category of offenses, or changes a person's eligibility for probation, parole or mandatory supervision; - a statement indicating whether any rulemaking authority is expressly delegated by the legislation and identifying the sections where it is delegated; - a statement of differences between a committee substitute and the original version, if applicable, or a brief explanation of each amendment adopted by the committee; - a summary of the committee action; and - a list of persons who submitted sworn statements indicating that they were present at the hearing, the persons or entities that they represented, and their position on the bill.

 The bill's author and the committee may request that the Texas Legislative Council prepare the committee report analysis (Rule 4, sec.
-32(d)).
-The committee chair must provide the House author or sponsor with the committee report analysis as soon as it is complete (Rule 4, sec.
+32(d)), which the council must provide to the author and committee staff at the same time.
+The committee chair must provide any committee report analysis not written by the Texas Legislative Council to the House author or sponsor as soon as it is complete (Rule 4, sec.
 32(e)).
+The bill's author may request that the analysis contain a statement written by the author that includes additional information the author considers relevant.